-I am interested in the relationship between cortical anatomy, neural encoding, and visual perception; how the nervous system translates visual signals into an internal representation of visual space, which forms the basis of how we perceive and interact with our visual environment.
-My research blends fMRI, psychophysics, and computational modeling to study retinotopic maps in human visual cortex.
-I test how these maps represent and encode visual information throughout the visual field, how this differs between individuals, and how variability impacts our visual perception.
+I am interested in the relationship between cortical anatomy, neural encoding, and visual perception; how the brain translates visual signals into an internal representation of visual space, which forms the basis of how we perceive and interact with our visual environment.
+My research blends neuroimaging (fMRI), psychophysics, and computational modeling.
 Broadly, my research targets the following questions:

-- How are fundamental visual dimensions (i.e., contrast, spatial frequency, temporal frequency) encoded within retinotopic maps, how does the neural encoding of these properties covary with visual field location and cortical magnification, and how does neural encoding and cortical magnification impact visual perception?
+- How are fundamental visual dimensions (i.e., contrast, spatial and temporal frequency) encoded within these retinotopic maps?
+Does this encoding vary with visual field location?
+And how does neural encoding impact visual perception?

-- Why is there so much individual variability in the overall size of V1?
-What does this mean for variability in the organisation of V1 and for individual differences in visual perception.
+- Why is there so much variability in the size of V1 when comparing between individuals?
+What does this variability mean for individual differences in visual perception?

 Please feel free to email me if you need any advice on collecting or analysing retinotopy data, etc.